Martin Lapointe: Playing career

 Lapointe was selected 10th overall by the Detroit Red Wings in the 1991 NHL Entry Draft.
 He has played in 991 career NHL games as of the 2007–08 NHL season, scoring 181 goals and 200 assists for 381 points.
 He also compiled 1,143 career penalty minutes.
 He won two Stanley Cup championships as a member of the Red Wings, in 1997 and 1998.

 In the summer of 2001, he signed a 4-year free agent contract with the Boston Bruins.
-Boston was widely criticized for the deal, and Lapointe became known as perhaps the league's most overpaid player.
 After the NHL lockout wiped out the entire 2004–05 season, he signed a 3-year free agent deal with Chicago in August 2005.
 He later served as Blackhawks' captain for the latter portion of the 2005–06 season due to an injury to Adrian Aucoin.

 Lapointe had played in 209 consecutive games with Chicago and 254 straight overall before he sat out Jan.
 16 against St. Louis with what was believed to be the flu.
 Prior to that, his last absence had been Dec.
 29, 2003, with Boston.
 On February 26, 2008, Lapointe was traded by the Chicago Blackhawks to the Ottawa Senators for a sixth round draft pick.
 After the season, Lapointe was not re-signed by the Senators and became an unrestricted free agent.

-Front Office Career
+Post-retirement

 On December 5, 2009, the Blackhawks hired Lapointe as a pro scout.

-On June 13, 2012, the newly appointed Montreal Canadiens General Manager Marc Bergevin named Lapointe Director of Player Development for the Canadiens.
+On June 13, 2012, Montreal Canadiens General Manager Marc Bergevin named Lapointe Director of Player Development for the Canadiens.
+In 2021, he was appointed the director of amateur scouting for the Canadiens.

 Personal life

 A hockey rink in Lachine, Quebec, is named in Lapointe's honor.
 He and his wife have three sons and a daughter.
 His oldest son Guyot played for the D3 ACHA team at the University of Michigan, graduating in 2019.
 His son, Philippe, currently plays ice hockey for the Michigan Wolverines men's ice hockey team.

-Lapointe currently resides with his family in Hinsdale, Illinois.